sathwikradarapu/MachineLearning-Projects/README.md

 4. Ensure that the trained model files (like `model.pkl`) are present in the project folder.

-## 📄 License

-This repository is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).

----

 Developed with ❤️ by **Sathwik Radarapu**